 In practice, Dr. Stork divides his time between the country and the clinic.
 A confessed fan of James Herriot, he embraces all creatures great and small.
 He is equally comfortable trimming teeth on tiny guinea pigs, diagnosing dermatology issues in dogs, discussing cat litterbox issues, or repairing a displaced abomasum in a 2000-pound cow.

 With goats, horses, dogs and cats at home, animal care is a big part of every day.
-Free time is primarily spent with his children, Paige and Calvin, or riding his bike around Jefferson or Dane counties.
+Free time is primarily spent with his family and friends, or riding his bike around Jefferson or Dane counties.

 'As veterinarians, we have a unique opportunity to get to know people, their animals, and the relationships they share.
 I consider it a privilege and responsibility to help enhance that bond and take it very seriously.'